-As acknowledged specialists for the region we cover, we are often approached by journalists to organise press trips.
+As acknowledged specialists in the region, we are often approached by journalists to organise press trips to South and Southeast Asia.
 We like to think we have a bit of a reputation for hunting down new and interesting experiences, hotels and ideas and that this is reflected in the press we have received.

 The Financial Times, March 2017

 Graeme Green, Online Editor for Wanderlust and award-winning journalist, undertook a mighty feat with us: summiting Bali's three toughest peaks less than 24 hours.
 Did he make it?

 '"There are spirits at the top.
 Good spirits" (said guide Wayan).
 "They give you luck and blessings."
 We'll be needing them.'

 Liz Edwards, Associate Editor of the Sunday Times Travel Magazine journeyed en famille across Sri Lanka.
 She wanted adventure, her husband wanted calm.
 Could the country create harmony between the pair?

 'We cool off among holiday-mood locals and prowling macaques by a 90m-tall waterfall, picnicking on spicy fish buns as boys slide into the rock pools.'

 THE METRO, OCTOBER 2016

 Lisa Scott, travel writer for The Metro, travelled to south Sri Lanka to experience the lakeside paradise of Tri boutique hotel, spot leopards and relax in the Owl and the Pussycat resort.
 We provided our signature tours and a purification ceremony by Rathnasiri, a medicine man on request.
 Relaxing, restorative and spiritually uplifting, she enjoyed this wonderful island's natural riches.